 At the dawn of new times

 1453.
-The Hundred Years' War was coming to an end and peace returned to the kingdom of France.
-In the field ofcivil architecture, this was reflected inan extraordinary vitality: the last fortified castles soon gave way to more pleasant seigneurial residences.
-Later, thanks to the wars in Italy, these castles with their Gothic forms gradually integrated an antique decor, a sign of the first Renaissance.
+The Hundred Years' War was drawing to a close, and peace was returning to the kingdom of France.
+In the realm ofcivil architecture, this was reflectedin an extraordinary vitality: the last fortified castles soon gave way to more amiable seigneurial residences.
+Later, thanks to the wars in Italy, these Gothic castles gradually incorporated an antique decor, the sign of an early Renaissance.

-The movement was born in Italy with the revolutionary evolution of the plans of urban stately homes.
-Until then, these were organised as fortified houses, which were transformed into palaces with an interior square courtyard lined with arcades.
-Examples of this were built in Florence (Medici Palace between 1446 and 1459).
+The movement began in Italy with the revolutionary change in the layout of urban stately homes.
+Hitherto organized as fortified houses, these were transformed into palaces featuring a square courtyard lined with arcades.
+Specimens were built in Florence (Palazzo Medici between 1446 and 1459).
 Roman antiquity influenced Italian architects such as Palladio.
-The modern architecture of the "Quatrocento" was discovered by the kings Charles VIII, Louis XII and François I during the Italian wars.
+The modern architecture of the "Quatrocento" was discovered by kings Charles VIII, Louis XII and François I during the Italian wars.

-At the château d'Ainay le Vieil,the architectural changes are reflected in characteristic transformations.
-The curtain walls lost their military function and a dwelling and flats were built.
+At château d'Ainay le Vieil,architectural changes are reflected in a number of characteristic transformations.
+The curtain walls lost their military function and a dwelling and apartments were built.

-Aesthetic innovations further underline the changes to come: slender turrets with pepperpot roofs, a monumental spiral staircase with straight banisters replaces the narrow staircase.
-The staircase is placed in the centre of the building and serves the flats on the upper floors whose rooms are becoming larger.
-The presence of "loggias" on the façades of the Logis should also be noted, introducing new notions of comfort, modernity and hygiene.
+Aesthetic innovations further underline the upheavals to come: slender turrets topped by pepperpot roofs, a monumental spiral staircase with straight banisters replaces the narrow staircase.
+The staircase is placed in the center of the building and serves apartments on the upper floors, whose rooms are becoming larger.
+Theloggiaon the Logis facades introduces new notions of comfort, modernity and hygiene.

 Sources and bibliography